iotaledger/integration-services/api/usage-ssi-bridge.md

 - post('/verification/create-credential')
 - post('/verification/revoke-credential')

-How the client can authenticate at the API is described in the following sequence diagram which refers to verify a registered identity (section 3) as an example.
+User authentication is described in the following sequence diagram which refers to verify a registered identity (section 3) as an example.

 ![verify identity sd](./src/assets/diagrams/verify-identity-sd.jpeg)